CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

     ```

 ### Task 4: Add the starter code for the project

+In this task, you will open the project in the Cloud Shell editor and add the starter code that sets up the structure of your queue-based application.

 1. Run the following command in the cloud shell to begin editing the application.